Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Free Multiplicative Brownian Motion

-The following results are the analogue of results in \cite[Section 6.4]{DHKBrown}.
-Roughly speaking, it says that the function $T$ is the lifetime of the solution "when $\varepsilon_0=0$". \begin{proposition} If $t_{\ast}(\lambda_{0},\varepsilon_{0})$ is defined by (\ref{tStar2}), then for all nonzero $\lambda_{0}$ we have
+When $\mu =\delta_1$, the function $T$ reduces to the function in \cite{DHKBrown}.
+The following results are the analogous results in \cite[Section 6.4]{DHKBrown}.
+Roughly speaking, it says that the function $T$ is the lifetime of the solution ``when $\varepsilon_0=0$". \begin{proposition} Recall that $t_{\ast}(\lambda_{0},\varepsilon_{0})$ is defined by \eqref{tStar2}.
+Then for all nonzero $\lambda_{0}$ we have

 where the function $T$ is defined in (\ref{Tlambda}).
 Furthermore, when $\varepsilon_{0}=0,$ we have

 \end{proposition}

 \begin{proof} We first consider the case when $|\lambda_0|=1$.
 In this case, we have $ \lim_{\varepsilon_0\rightarrow 0} \delta=2$ and $\lim_{\varepsilon_0\to 0}\sqrt{\delta^2-4} = \pm\frac{|\lambda_0|^2-1}{|\lambda_0|}$.
 We can then compute the limit